idekerlab/KEGGscape/README.md

 ## Introduction
 [Cytoscape](http://www.cytoscape.org/) is a de-facto standard bioinformatics software platform for integrating, analyzing, and visualizing biological network data.  __*KEGGscape*__ is a [Cytoscape App](http://apps.cytoscape.org/) to provide comprehensive support for KEGG Pathway database and other resources available in KEGG.
-KEGGScape uses only basic data structures in Cytoscape core, and users can use powerful Cytoscape core features to visualize additional (experimental) data sets on top of KEGG pathways.
+KEGGscape uses only basic data structures in Cytoscape core, and users can use powerful Cytoscape core features to visualize additional (experimental) data sets on top of KEGG pathways.

 ### About KEGG